eivind-bn/IDATT2503/README.md

 ### Hint:

-A subtle hint is implicitly provided in the challenge.
-For instance the changelog in the terminal.
+A subtle hint is implicitly provided in the changelog via the command-line-interface once connected.

 ### Explicit hint: (SPOILER ALERT!)

-The system rejects long patterns and match strings.
+1. The system rejects long patterns and match strings.
 Why?
 Is there any loophole, or oversight?

-Time complexity is of the essence.
+2. Time complexity is of the essence.
 Can you worsen it somehow?

-Size doesn't matter.
+3. Size doesn't matter.
 Evil regexes do.

 ### Difficulty:
 This challenge might prove difficult if you’re unfamiliar with regular expressions, but moderate if you have mastered the arts of google.
-Beware the pitfalls of regexes, as powerful and eye pleasing they may be, they can easily drive you to madness.
+Happy hacking, and enjoy your stay at regex hell.